Build a Mixture-of-Experts (MoE) Transformer from Scratch

 It’s finally time to build the complete Mixture-of-Experts Transformer, as shown below.

-It is implemented as the MixtureOfExpertsTransformer class.
+This is represented by the MixtureOfExpertsTransformer class.

 The class first sets up all necessary components, which include: